rstms/filter-rspamd-class/README.md

 # filter-rspamd-class

-## Purpose
-Use this filter in an OpenSMTP filter chain after filter-rspamd to apply a `X-Spam-Class` keyword header to each message with a `X-Spam-Score` header.
+Use this filter in an OpenSMTP filter chain after filter-rspamd to apply an `X-Spam-Class` keyword header to each message with a `X-Spam-Score` header.
 This produces an easily matched string field for use by downstream or client-side filter software.

 ## Operation
 The `X-Spam-Class` header value is based on class names and threshold levels from the configuration.